Life satisfaction: Life events and experiences

-There are several factors that contribute towards and influence one's self-reported levels of life satisfaction, including one's unique life events and experiences.
-These include both acute events (e.g., death of a loved one) and chronic, daily experiences (e.g., ongoing family discord).
-In the book Happier: Learn the Secrets to Daily Joy and Lasting Fulfillment, Harvard lecturer Tal Ben-Shahar argues that happiness should be one's ultimate goal, the primary factor in evaluating alternative choices.
-As the subtitle implies, Happier recommends the pursuit of immediate joyful experience in ways that contributes to more long-term, meaningful satisfaction.
+There are several factors that contribute to and influence self-reported levels of life satisfaction, including unique life events and experiences.
+These include both acute events (e.g., the death of a loved one) and chronic, daily experiences (e.g., ongoing family discord).
+In the book Happier: Learn the Secrets to Daily Joy and Lasting Fulfillment, Harvard lecturer Tal Ben-Shahar argues that happiness should be one's ultimate goal and the primary factor in evaluating alternative choices.
+As the subtitle implies, Happier recommends the pursuit of an immediate joyful experience in ways that contributes to more long-term, meaningful satisfaction.
 Ben-Shahar further argues that pursuing genuine self-motivated goals, rather than just instant pleasure or selflessness in service of long-delayed enjoyment, results in an optimal combination of short- and long-term happiness.

-Experiences are a large predictor of the way that one views their external environment.
-There are several influences this can have on their world view, both generally and more specifically, such as the way they interact with others, the way they behave, and they way that they view the world around them—all of which affect their life satisfaction.
+Life experiences significantly effect a person's view of their external environment.
+There are several influences this can have on their world view, both generally and more specifically, such as the way they interact with others, the way they behave, and the way they view the world around them—all of which affect their life satisfaction.
 Someone who tends to see the world in a more negative light may have a completely different level of satisfaction than someone who is constantly admiring the beauty of their surroundings.
-People who engage with more stress on average can contribute to higher levels of self-report life satisfaction, as long as they understand how to deal with their stress in a positive way.
+People who are engaged with more stress on average can contribute to higher levels of self-report life satisfaction as long as they understand how to deal with their stress positively.

+Recent research in the hospitality industry has found that the COVID-19 pandemic significantly exacerbated mental health problems among hotel employees, leading to increased absenteeism and decreased life satisfaction.
+This study highlights the profound impact that global health crises can have on individuals' mental well-being and overall life satisfaction, particularly in high-stress work environments like hotels.